hawkaii/Tap2Wifi/README.md

 - **Travel and emergencies**: Users can stay connected in new places or when mobile data fails, thanks to the shared knowledge base.

 ---

-### 3. **Gemini AI for Probable Stop Prediction & Preemptive Data Download**

-We harness **Gemini AI** to keep users connected, even on the move (e.g., in transit, on public transport, or during handoffs between hotspots).

-**How it works:**
-- When a user is authenticated and moving, Gemini AI analyzes their location, historical journeys, and calendar data (with permission) to predict probable stops or weak connectivity zones.
-- The backend schedules or suggests preemptive downloading of essential data (emails, maps, entertainment) when strong connectivity is available.
-- This ensures users have access to critical content even when offline or during network transitions.

 **Benefits:**
 - **Always-on experience**: Less frustration from dropped connections or slow downloads.